Solatrix/russian-french-azerty-xkb/README.md

   ## Installation guidelines
-  I'm personnaly a user of SolusOS, but the proceedings are essentially the same for Debian-based distros, at least to the best of my knowledge (Feel free to add instructions for other distros in there).
+  I'm personally a user of SolusOS, but the proceedings are essentially the same for Debian-based distros, at least to the best of my knowledge (Feel free to add instructions for other distros in there).

   *Editing system files is not recommended for newbies, be careful and please backup original files before doing anything stupid*